Abdulmumin1/yaqeen.me/src/routes/blog/posts/how-garbage-collector-works-under-the-hood-series.md

 And of course, frequency of the buzz among superiors makes you curious just like myself, you also want to understand and relate to these conversations.

-In this article, I will try my best to explain In simple terms, what It Is and does, why It exists and most i Importantly, how It works.
+In this article, I will try my best to explain In simple terms, what It Is and does, why It exists and most Importantly, how It works.

 > Catch the previous episode here:
 > [How SSH Works - Under The Hood](https://www.yaqeen.me/blog/how-ssh-works-under-the-hood)